What is a web app? What is a hybrid app? What is a native app?

 - Lower Cost: Web apps are typically less expensive to create, and if flexibility and cost are concerns, web apps should definitely be considered.

 - Market Exposure: Your content is much easier to discover online, giving it a unique opportunity for new exposure.

-Cons of Developing a Web App
+Cons of developing Web App:

 - Flexibility: The flexibility that web apps offer is also their main drawback.
 They almost always require an internet connection to work.
-Not to mention they’re usually slower and don't provide the same level of intuitive user experience that native apps do.
+Not to mention they’re usually slow and don’t provide the same level of intuitive user experience that native apps do.

-- Behavior: Because web apps are designed to be able to be used on all platforms, they won't behave like a native app will.
+- Behavior: Because web apps are designed to be able to be used on all platforms, they won’t behave as a native app will.
 Where most iOS or Android users are used to a certain interface and button interactions, web apps will possess basic navigation and interact in a way that may feel foreign.

 - Engagement: Web apps don’t give you the option to send push notifications to your users.
 They just don’t give you the same level of engagement that native apps do.

 - Market Exposure: While your web app is searchable on a browser, you won’t be able to publish them in Google Play or the App Store.
 That means that you’ll miss out on the opportunity to have your app found by the millions of people that are searching every day.